Israeli apartheid: CERD

 On 23 April 2018, Palestine filed an inter-state complaint against Israel for breaches of its obligations under the ICERD.
 On 12 December 2019, the Committee on the Elimination of Racial Discrimination decided that it has jurisdiction over the complaint and would begin a review of the Palestinian complaint that Israel's policies in the West Bank amount to apartheid.
 The committee also expressed concern that Israel had not adopted a legal definition of racial discrimination and issued a number of recommendations.
-On 30 April 2021, the Committee rejected the exceptions raised about the admissibility of inter-state communication and requested the creation of an ad hoc Conciliation Commission with a view "to an amicable solution of the matter on the basis of States parties’ compliance with the convention."
+On 30 April 2021, the Committee rejected the exceptions raised about the admissibility of inter-state communication and requested the creation of an ad hoc Conciliation Commission with a view "to an amicable solution of the matter on the basis of States parties' compliance with the convention."
 The ad hoc Conciliation Commission will issue a report, to be distributed among all state parties to ICERD.
-On 17 February 2022, CERD set up the commission, composed of five human rights experts from the Committee, Verene Shepherd, Gün Kut (chair), Pansy Tlakula, Chinsung Chung and Michał Balcerzak.
+On 17 February 2022, CERD set up the commission, composed of five human rights experts from the Committee: Verene Shepherd, Gün Kut (chair), Pansy Tlakula, Chinsung Chung and Michał Balcerzak.
 On 4–5 May 2022, the Commission held its first in-person meeting and published its Rules of Procedure.

+During the public hearings pertaining to the UNGA request for an ICJ advisory opinion on Israeli practices in the OPT, 24 states and three international organizations claimed that "Israel's policies and practices amount to a system of institutionalized racial discrimination and domination breaching the prohibition of apartheid under international law and/or amount to prohibited acts of racial discrimination."
+In its advisory opinion of 19 July 2024, the ICJ found that "the régime of comprehensive restrictions imposed by Israel on Palestinians in the Occupied Palestinian Territory "constitutes systemic discrimination based on, inter alia, race, religion or ethnic origin, in violation of Articles 2, paragraph 1, and 26 of the ICCPR, Article 2, paragraph 2, of the ICESCR, and Article 2 of CERD", "that Israel's legislation and measures impose and serve to maintain a near-complete separation in the West Bank and East Jerusalem between the settler and Palestinian communities", and "that Israel's legislation and measures constitute a breach of Article 3 of [I]CERD".
+The opinion did not say whether the discrimination amounts to apartheid.
+In separate opinions, Judge Nolte said that the Court did not have sufficient information to make that determination, while Judges Salam and Tladi thought the evidence supported such a finding.
+The opinion suggests that the definitions of apartheid in the apartheid convention and the Rome statute could be used to "inform the interpretation of Article 3".

+On 22 August 2024, CERD published the final report of the ad hoc conciliation commission, drafted before the advisory opinion, that determined Israeli practices to be racial segregation.
+The accompanying annex reads, "The commission is of the view that those acts may amount to a situation of apartheid if no action is taken by Israel to effectively address the issues raised".
+The question returns to CERD.